ory/docs/docs/kratos/reference/json-schema-json-paths.md

 To learn more about JSON Schema, head over to [json-schema.org/learn/](https://json-schema.org/learn/).

-We're currently using JSON Schema Draft7 but plan on migrating to a newer version in the future.
+Ory Kratos is using JSON Schema Draft7.

 ## JSON Path Syntax